Arize-ai/phoenix/DEVELOPMENT.md

 from the repository root.

-If you are working on our LLM orchestration framework integrations, you may also wish to install LlamaIndex or LangChain, in which case, you can add `llama_index` or `langchain` to the above command (e.g., `pip install -e ".[dev,experimental,llama_index]"`).
-Alternatively, you can install these packages from source.
+If you are working on our LLM orchestration framework integrations, you may also wish to install LlamaIndex or LangChain from source.
 To install LlamaIndex from source,

+- Uninstall any pre-existing version of LlamaIndex with `pip uninstall llama-index`.
 - Fork and clone LlamaIndex using one of the following two methods:
   - If you are an Arize employee, clone [Arize's fork of LlamaIndex](https://github.com/Arize-ai/llama_index).
   - If you are an external contributor, fork and clone [LlamaIndex's upstream repository](https://github.com/jerryjliu/llama_index).